 The CDC, FDA, and HHS have advised consumers to avoid buying or using cannabis products off the street.
 They are unregulated, untested, and could be contaminated.
 To ensure your medicine is as clean as possible, purchase tested and regulated medical marijuana.

-If you are still concerned about vaping health risks or additives in your cartridges, remember that medical marijuana is a very versatile medication, meaning there are other forms of medical marijuana available.
-Tested dry leaf from dispensaries (although, the state is still working through a temporary dry leaf shortage as new growers work on getting up speed), or you can avoid inhaled forms altogether.
-Alternatives to vaping include tinctures, distillates, capsules, and topicals.
+If you are still concerned about vaping health risks or additives in your cartridges, remember that medical marijuana is a very versatile medication.
+There are other forms of medical marijuana available.
+You could try tested dry leaf from dispensaries or you can avoid inhaled forms altogether.
+Alternatives to inhaling include tinctures, distillates, RSOs, capsules, and topicals.
 Stay informed on all medical marijuana available at Solevo Wellness by checking our PA medical marijuana menus, which are updated daily.
 Please feel free to address any further questions or concerns with a pharmacist or Patient Care Consultant at one of our dispensaries.
 Remember that licensed pharmacist consultations are always free and you are under zero obligation to make a purchase after your consultation.

 We will continue to follow along with all the vaping health risks as more information is reported from ongoing investigations.
 While vape pens have been available for close to a decade, respiratory and pulmonary issues have only recently begun being reported.
 For more information on vaping health risks and ongoing investigations, please visit the Center for Disease Control and the Pennsylvania Department of Health.